How to Add Chat Messaging to Your Laravel App

 Creating a Stream Account

-To be able to use the Stream API, you need to have an account.
-Visit the Stream Chat website and then click on the appropriate Login or Signup button.
+To use the Stream API, you need to have an account.
+Visit the Stream website and create one for free.

-To sign up, on the popup page that appears, fill in your Username, Email Address, and Password and then click on the Create Free Account button:
+To sign up, on the popup page that appears, fill in your Email Address, Organization Name, and Password to create a new account.

 Upon successfully logging in or creating your account, you will be taken to your dashboard, which contains metrics and credentials for your Stream app(s).
 If you've just created your account, your first app will have been created for you; if you've logged into your existing account, you'll likely need to create a new app for this tutorial.